The Care & Keeping of Students and Teachers

 We’re All In This Together: Advice to Parents From a Teacher

 Rewards for teachers are not found in the monetary, but in the relationships they are able to develop with their students.
 Your child’s teacher wants your child to succeed just as much as you want them to.
-A career educator passes along some valuable tips he wishes all parents knew.
+A career educator and community leader passes along some valuable tips he wishes all parents knew.

 Parent/Teacher Relationships 101